The application fee applies to each new licence application and has two distinct components:

-The environment management fee applies to almost all licences and varies depending on the activities carried out on the site.
-It doesn’t apply to dredging and earthworks drainage if no activity is carried out or to closed landfills.
+The environment management fee (EMF) applies to almost all licences and varies depending on the activities carried out on the site.
+It does not apply to dredging and earthworks drainage if no activity is carried out or to closed landfills.
 Only the highest environment management fee of all activities carried out on a site will apply (per site).
 Waste transport, dredging and earthworks drainage, if applicable, are an additional charge.

 To find out which scheduled activities apply to you, refer to the front page of your licence.
 The number of fee units applicable to each activity can be found in the Schedule of environmental management fees.
 The schedule also outlines the available criteria for discount.
 In some cases, the number of fee units relates to your location.
 Information on the zones relevant to the environment management fee can be found in the Maps of EMF zones.